bfschaffner/bookdown-stata/docs/index.md

 * [DeBell, Matthew and Jon A. Krosnick.
 "Computing Weights for American National Election Study Survey Data."](http://electionstudies.org/resources/papers/nes012427.pdf)

-* Kreuter, F, and Valliant, R., (2007), "A survey on survey statistics: What is done and can be done in Stata." *The Stata Journal* Volume 7, Number 1, pages 1 - 21.
+* Kreuter, F, and Valliant, R., (2007), "A Survey on Survey Statistics: What is done and can be done in Stata." *The Stata Journal* Volume 7, Number 1, pages 1 - 21.

 ## Using Weights in Stata
 In a dataset, survey weights are captured by a variable that indicates how much each respondent should "count."
 For example, a respondent who has a 1 for a weight variable would count as a single respondent; a respondent who receives a .5 for a weight variable should count as half a respondent; and a respondent who has a 2 would count as two respondents.

 Stata has four different options for weighting statistical analyses.
 You can read more about these options by typing `help weight` into the command line in Stata.
 However, only two of these weights are relevant for survey data -- `pweight` and `aweight`.
 Using `aweight` and `pweight` will result in the same point estimates.
 However, the pweight option is the more correct option because aweight does not calculate the standard errors correctly.
-However, in some cases you may be forced to use aweights as most, but not all, Stata commands support the pweight option (e.g. graphing options).
+However, in some cases you may be forced to use aweights as most, but not all, Stata commands support the `pweight` option (e.g. graphing options).

-The [2010 UMass Poll Massachusetts Exit Poll] (http://people.umass.edu/schaffne/mass_exitpoll.dta) includes a variable called `weight`.
+The [2010 UMass Poll Massachusetts Exit Poll](http://people.umass.edu/schaffne/mass_exitpoll.dta) includes a variable called `weight`.
 Respondents in the exit poll were weighted to account for the stratified nature of the sampling procedure.
 By stratifying towns by geography and other factors, not every voter had an equal chance of being sampled.
 Thus, the weight variable adjusts for this fact.

 The easiest way to implement sampling weights when conducting statistical analysis is a two-step process.
 First, just one time at the beginning of your session you need to tell Stata that your dataset includes a weight variable by typing the following command: